Electric current in a translation invariant environment: Wave packets

-The probability distribution \be n=e^{-\frac{(x-X)^2}{\Delta x^2}} \ee displays a Gaussian wave packet which follows the trajectory \be X=v_f\left(t-\frac{1-e^{-\nu t}}\nu\right), \ee with $v_f=f/m\nu$.
-Though this is a trivial result of Newton's equation its microscopical background offers a mode detailed picture: The motion starts with a constant acceleration, $X=a_ft^2/2+\ord{t^3}$ with $a_f=f/m$ since it takes some delay, approximately $\tau_{diss}=1/\nu$, to establish the stationary energy loss to the environment.
-The motion is delayed by $\tau_{diss}$ by the time the dissipation is stabilized, in a manner reminiscent of the phase shift in the scattering processes, the rearrangement of the particle state by the external forces.
+The probability distribution $\rho(t,\v{x},\v{0})$ displays a Gaussian wave packet following the trajectory $\v{X}$.
+Though the relaxed motion is a trivial result of Newton's equation, its microscopical, short time details offer a more detailed picture: The motion starts with the initial wave packet velocity $\hbar\v{k}_0/m$ and a constant acceleration $\v{a}_f=\v{f}/m$, since it takes approximately $\tau_{diss}$ delay to establish the stationary energy loss to the environment.
+By the time the dissipation is stabilized, the motion is delayed by $\tau_{diss}$, in a manner reminiscent of the phase shift in the scattering processes, that is to say, the rearrangement of the particle state by the external forces.